EXPLAINER: Around Tahoe, special places await a fire’s fate

 WHAT IS SOUTH LAKE TAHOE?

-South shore is a split screen.
+The south shore is a split screen.
 On one, the high-rise casinos of the Nevada side and their gambling crowds.
-On New Year's Eve, at least pre-pandemic, they gave one heck of a street party.
+On New Year's Eve, at least before the coronavirus pandemic, they gave one heck of a street party.
 Heavenly Resort straddles both states and is renowned for its powder skiing, iconic lake views and — perhaps because of proximity — party atmosphere.

 The median household income of roughly $49,000 is just 65% of the statewide median.
-Rents and home prices have soared during the pandemic, squeezing the working class and middle-income residents who make up the bulk of the town's population.
-Besides the tourists, these are the evacuees who have packed up and fled as the Caldor Fire threatens.
+Rents and home prices have soared during the pandemic, squeezing the working-class and middle-income residents who make up the bulk of the town's population.
+Besides the tourists, these are the evacuees who have packed up and fled the fire.

 WHAT REMAINS IN THE FIRE'S PATH?

-Like the monstrous Dixie Fire that ignited before it, the Caldor Fire continues to confound and outpace a massive firefighting force.
-It already has taken an unusual path by burning up to and over the Sierra crest.
-As it burns ever closer to South Lake Tahoe, it threatens to consume landmarks, campgrounds, summer cabins and places cherished by generations of visitors.
+The Caldor Fire continues to confound and outpace a massive firefighting force.
+It already has taken an unusual path by burning up to and over the Sierra crest, and its appetite is extending to heavily used recreation areas on the fringes of the Tahoe region.
+Crews are trying to keep it from yet another ski resort, Kirkwood, about 30 miles (48 kilometers) south of Tahoe, and the trout-fishing lakes, hiking trails and stands of quaking aspen, bursting with gold in fall, that surround it.

+As the fire burns ever closer to South Lake Tahoe, it threatens to consume landmarks, campgrounds, summer cabins and places cherished by generations of visitors.

+Fallen Leaf Lake, another cerulean postcard, is home to a Forest Service campground (upgraded with yurts), cabins and a summer conference center for Stanford University.

+Camp Richardson is a lakeshore stretch of cabins and tents (and an ice cream parlor that may be the most popular in Tahoe) that traces its earliest days as a resort to the turn of the last century and is a summer tradition for thousands.

 If the Caldor Fire were to reach Emerald Bay, it would first have to tear through one of the most popular hiking trails in all of Tahoe — the Eagle Falls Trail.
 In non-drought years, snowmelt tumbles down from the Sierra crest and eventually cascades over boulders just above Emerald Bay, providing a strikingly sublime photo for tourists from around the world each summer.

-This summer, that postcard picture is one of smoke and fire and fear.
+This summer, that postcard picture is one of smoke, fire and fear.
 The Range of Light has burst into a range of flame, and so far there is no stopping it.

 Comments